What is arbitration?

 How long will family arbitration take?

-In your initial meeting with the arbitrator, you are able to put down a timetable that suits you.
-This means that your dispute could be resolved within 2-3 months rather than 18 months to 2 years in the Court system.
+In your initial meeting with the arbitrator, you are able to agree a timetable that suits you.
+This means that your dispute could be resolved within 2-3 months (or sometimes even within weeks) rather than the 18 months to 2 years which is typical in the Court system.